vishalbakshi/blog/posts/2025-08-30-non-deterministic/index.md

 Problems we try to solve with LLMs often fail all three properties, but again, I don't know enough about mathematics to know if this truly applies to LLMs.

 Most of my interactions with LLMs are through Claude Projects for coding assistance, and I make sure I understand the code (and that it works) before using it, so input ambiguity is acceptable.
-As I learn to use LLMs to build pipelines, the input ambiguity problem sharpens, and quickly makes my pipeline brittle.
+As I learn to use LLMs to build pipelines the input ambiguity problem sharpens and quickly makes my pipeline brittle.
 Over the next couple weeks, I plan on learning more about DocWrangler and DSPy to better understand how to temper my pipeline.